nerium-data/nerium/README.md

 'default': `[{<column_name>:<row_value>, etc..., }, {etc...}, ]`
 'compact': `{"columns": [<list of column names>], "data": [<array of row value arrays>]}`
 'affix': `{"error": false, "response": {<'default' array of result objects>}, "metadata":{"executed": <timestamp>, "params": {<array of name-value pairs submitted to query with request>}}}`

+Of course, it is possible that a database query might return no results.
+In this case, Nerium will respond with and empty JSON array `[]` regardless of specified format.
+This is not considered an error, and clients should be prepared to handle it appropriately.

+### Error Responses

+**Code**: 400
+**Content**: `{"error": <exception.repr from Python>}`

 ## Sketchy Roadmap/TODOs